A Practical Guide to When an Intrusive Structural Survey Is Required

 It’s important to recognise that intrusive surveys are not without impact.
 Opening-up works can be disruptive, particularly in occupied buildings, and require careful planning to minimise inconvenience to residents or building users.

 However, a targeted and proportionate approach can significantly reduce disruption.
 Surveys are typically based on strategic sampling, focusing on areas of highest risk or uncertainty, rather than full-scale exposure of all elements.
-Firntec have a dedicated team who manage this effectively, reducing the risk, cost and disruption to your building.
+Firntec have a dedicated team who manage this effectively, reducing the risk, cost and disruption within your building.

 Firntec’s Final Thoughts

-As expectations around building safety and compliance continue to rise, structural surveys, intrusive or not, are becoming an essential tool in understanding and evidencing how buildings perform and where risks may exist.
+As expectations around building safety and compliance continue to rise, structural surveys, intrusive or not, are an essential tool in understanding and evidencing how buildings perform and where risks may exist.

 Chris Jones